wso2/docs-choreo-dev/en/pe-docs/docs/k8s-operations/manage-configurations-and-secrets.md

       Use configurables instead of environment variables to add file mounts to Ballerina components.
       Environment variables are primarily for components written in other languages.

+!!! note
+      To link configuration groups to Ballerina configurables, click **Allow Linking Configuration Groups** at the top of the configuration form during deployment.
+This enables a link icon next to each configurable field, allowing you to map configuration group values.

 ## Alternative configuration management approach

 !!!
 Warning "Warning"